IBAX-io/documentation/docs/it/concepts/blockchain-layers.md

 ECOLIB members can view and modify the database from application pages, just like filling out forms, clicking buttons and navigating pages in a common web application.

-## ECOLIB applications and platform applications
+## ECOLIB applications and platform applications {#ecolib-applications-and-platform-applications}

 Applications may fall into **ECOLIB applications** and **platform applications**.